GillianTrethewey/CODE-MANY-100-DAYS/Round-5-100-days-of-code/README.md

 Fifth round of coding for 100 days.
 I'm taking notes to reflect on my learning and to be able to recall my progress.

-# General Development Direction
+## General Development Direction

 Working on:

-- projects and deeper dives into the React docs, JS, NodeJS, async
+- projects and deeper dives into the React docs, JS, NodeJS, Ruby, Rails, Java
+- taking Eastern University Python course
-- CS50 and 100Devs self-paced learning
+- CS50 and MIT Data Structures
 - applied to Dev Degree from Shopify
 - passed technical, personal questions (behavioural) essay

-Next:

-- React-Native
-- Java